jdlib/deepdive/Motivation.md

 > - and another one for the negated form: `StringAssert.doesNotStartWith(CharSequence)`

 #### 5. Coverage of JDK core classes
-Deep Dive offers Actual implementations for JDK core classes which can be used out of the box.
+DeepDive offers Actual implementations for JDK core classes which can be used out of the box.

 #### 6. Generate Actual implementations for your domain classes
-Deep Dive makes it easy to [create](UserGuide.md#own-actual-implementations) Actual implementations for your own domain classes.
+DeepDive makes it easy to [create](UserGuide.md#own-actual-implementations) Actual implementations for your own domain classes.